wokaikaixinxin/RQFormer/README.md

-# RQFormer
-RQFormer: Rotated Query Transformer for end-to-end oriented object detection (ESWA 2024)
+# RQFormer Rotated Query Transformer for end-to-end oriented object detection (ESWA 2024)

 The code will be released after the paper is officially accepted.